CDCgov/phdi-azure/docs/execution-guide.md

 ![azure-ingestion-single-execution](./images/azure-ingestion-single-execution.png)

 1. After clicking into your pipeline run, you should see a diagram showing the steps of the pipeline and a table with information about each activity.
 We should now see that the ingestion pipeline has processed one message successfully.![azure-pipeline-diagram](./images/azure-pipeline-diagram.png)

+     > **Note**: You can click the 'refresh' button to view the pipeline run activities in their most recent status.

 ### View data in the FHIR server
 1. Now we can view the cleaned and enriched data in the FHIR server using Cloud Shell.
 To do so, open another tab and go to [https://shell.azure.com](https://shell.azure.com).